ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

 ![Kelvin Diagram](KelvinDiagram.jpg)

-Fig 1.
+Fig. 1.
 Four Wire Sensing Ciruit.

 <a name="Remote_Local"></a>
 ### Taking the instrument from Remote to Local Mode